bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_PasswordReset.png

 Click "Save" to save the password for this VM.
-It will activate the "Save VM passwords by default" option in the *Settings* section.
+It will activate the "Save VM passwords by default" option in the *Settings* section (see :ref:`Settings_VMPass`).
 In the future the password will be saved automatically right at VM creation.
 Click "OK" to close the dialog window.

 - Access VM - Opens an "Access VM" dialog window which allows to view VM name and IP, view and save a password for the VM and access the VM via the VNC console.